hyprwm/hyprland-wiki/pages/Configuring/Environment-variables.md

 - `SDL_VIDEODRIVER=wayland` - Run SDL2 applications on Wayland.
 Remove or set to x11 if games that provide older versions of SDL cause compatibility issues
 - `_JAVA_AWT_WM_NONREPARENTING=1` - Fix possibly broken Java applications.
 Set to 1 until Wakefield is available.
-- `CLUTTER_BACKEND="wayland"` - Clutter package already has wayland enabled, this variable will force Clutter applications to try and use the Wayland backend
+- `CLUTTER_BACKEND=wayland` - Clutter package already has wayland enabled, this variable will force Clutter applications to try and use the Wayland backend

 - `GDK_BACKEND` - Force backend for wayland-enabled GTK3 and GTK4 backends.
 Available options are "wayland" or "x11".
 If GTK XWayland